 Anyone who believes a student is missing should report their concern immediately.
-On the Elko campus reports should be made to the Director of Environmental Health, Safety and Security, a Security Officer, the Housing Coordinator or the Vice President for Student and Academic Affairs.
-Concerns at all Centers should be reported to the Campus Director or Manager, the Director of Environmental Health, Safety and Security or the Vice President for Student Affairs.
-Upon receipt of a report of concern that a student may be missing, if the report was not directly to them, both the Vice President for Student and Academic Affairs and the Director of Environmental Health, Safety and Security shall be notified so an investigation may be conducted.
+On the Elko campus reports should be made to a Security Officer, the Housing Coordinator or the Vice President for Student and Academic Affairs.
+Concerns at all Centers should be reported to the Campus Director or Manager, the Campus Safety and Security Department or the Vice President for Student Affairs.
+Upon receipt of a report of concern that a student may be missing, if the report was not directly to them, both the Vice President for Student and Academic Affairs and the Campus Safety and Security Department shall be notified so an investigation may be conducted.

-Office of the Vice President for Student and Academic Affairs: 775-327-2115 Office of the Director of Environmental Health, Safety & Security: 775-327-2354 Elko Campus On-Duty Security: 775-934-4923 Office of the Center Director: Center main phone number Emergency at all Centers & Campuses: 911
+Office of the Vice President for Student and Academic Affairs: 775-327-2115

+Elko Campus On-Duty Security: 775-934-4923

+Office of the Center Director: Center main phone number

+Emergency at all Centers & Campuses: 911